 The art of running has had its critics and its champions over the years, but recent research shows that running as little as five minutes a day may cut your risk of heart disease by nearly half.
-Those stats are pretty hard to argue — even if you’re a total novice and have never run for fitness before.
+Those stats are pretty hard to argue — even if you’re a total novice and have never run for fitness before there are ways to make running easier.

-So, how can you make running less punishing, and maybe even fun?
+So, how can you make running easier, and maybe even fun?

 One study published in the Journal of the American College of Cardiology found that runners — regardless of distance or duration of a run — lived longer than those who didn’t run at all.
 Running is good for your health, especially for sedentary beginners.